-4. Meridian lines: Parallel 'meridian lines' on the bottom of the interior of the circular compass housing rotate with the bezel when it is turned.
+4. Meridian lines: Parallel 'meridian lines' on the interior bottom of the circular compass housing rotate with the bezel when it is turned.
 Longer lines are better.
 Meridian lines run parallel to the north-south axis of the bezel, however turned, for use with a topo map.